2 Days in Québec City- Enjoying European Charm in Canada

 During my guided tour I saw the Dalhousie Gate, Québec’s only original gate that hasn’t been rebuilt for traffic.
 I also got to go inside the French powder magazine and the military prison.

-If you visit in the summer, try to catch the Changing of the Guard Ceremony that takes place in the Citadel’s parade grounds at 10:00 am.
+If you visit in the summer, try to catch the Changing of the Guard Ceremony that takes place on the Citadel’s parade grounds at 10:00 am.

 Walk the Fortifications of Québec